Ford Thunderbird (tenth generation): Mid-cycle refreshes

 For 1996, the Thunderbird was offered only as an LX model.
 The hood, headlamps and bumper fascias were once again restyled.
 The front fascia received a honeycomb mesh grille, with a revised Thunderbird emblem placed in the center.
 The headlamps were changed to clear lenses with fluted inner reflector housings.
 New body-colored door handles replaced the former textured black ones and wide body-colored cladding was added along the lower bodysides.
 The lower tail lamp trim changed from black to red reflectors (as with former SC models) creating a uniform tail lamp appearance, with the "Thunderbird LX" badge relocated to the upper-left of the decklid in a new script font.
+A new Sport option package was made available for V8-equipped models which included a performance suspension, 16" aluminum wheels, and a rear decklid spoiler (which had an integral reverse light, replacing the one normally placed inside the cab, behind the rear window).

 For 1997, the generation's final year, horsepower remained the same but the manifold was upgraded, providing more torque for the V8: 280 lbft.
 Numerous interior options were eliminated and the instrument panel was changed to a simplified version matching that year's Ford Taurus.

-However, a new Sport option package was made available for V8-equipped models which included a performance suspension, 16" aluminum wheels, and a rear decklid spoiler.
+Special editions and rare versions

+1990 35th Anniversary Edition

+For the 35th anniversary of the Thunderbird in 1990, Ford introduced the 35th Anniversary Edition: A Super Coupe in black with two stripes, one in blue and one in silver, patched black and silver wheels and anniversary fender badges.
+The 35th Anniversary also had a unique dark gray and silver, leather and suede interior.
+In addition, purchasers received the 35th Anniversary Owner's package.
+The package came with a key chain, a car cover, a pen, upholstery cleaning kit and a book.
+Ford made 3,371 examples for 1990 only.

+1993 Davey Allison Limited Edition

+The 1993 Davey Allison Limited Edition made to honor NASCAR driver Davey Allison, who had recently passed away in a plane crash in July, 1993.
+The Edition was officially offered by Ford though dealers.
+It was only offered in two colors, white and black.
+The package was available on every trim with most being the LX with the 5.0L V8.
+The package added red pin strips and embroidered floormats, and a plaque on the center console, all with Davey Allison's signature on them.
+A total of 1500 cars were made.